Viknesh-Rajaramon/Viknesh-Rajaramon/README.md

 </h1>

 <h3 align="center">
-	🔉 I'm interested to work in Data Analytics and in Software Engineering </a>
+	🔉 I'm interested to work in Software Engineering and in Data Science

 	📫 Mail me at **viknesh0209@gmail.com**